TrixNEW/Recon-PM/README.md

 # AutoRecon

-**AutoReconnectPM** is a PocketMine-MP 5.x plugin that ensures a smooth player experience by automatically reconnecting players to a server when the current one shuts down
+**Recon** is a PocketMine-MP 5.x plugin that ensures a smooth player experience by automatically reconnecting players to a server when the current one shuts down

 ## To the person reviewing this plugin
 - Please unban me from pocketmine discord, i deeply regret my actions.
 PLZ UNBAN